Slack commands

 Channel management in Slack.

-Both /open and /join enables you to open/join public channels or channels you’re part of.
-Similarly, you can open chat with individuals you have access to using the commands.
+Need to quickly hop into a public channel or start a chat with a colleague?
+The commands /open and /join let you open or join public channels or channels you’re a part of.
+Plus, you can easily start a direct chat with individuals you have access to.

 6. /leave

-If a channel is no longer relevant to you, leave it by entering the slash command /leave.
-Once you leave, you won’t get any messages from the channel, and Slack will automatically remove the channel from your sidebar.
-In case you want to join the channel again (and if it’s a public channel), use the /join or /open command.
+If you’ve found yourself in a channel that’s no longer relevant, you can easily leave it with the slash command /leave.
+Once you use this command, you won’t receive any messages from that specified channel, and Slack will automatically remove it from your sidebar.

 7. /mute

-1. Type “/mute” and press return in the channel you want to mute
+• Type “/mute” and press return in the channel you want to mute.

-2. Or, type “/mute” followed by @[Name] or #[Channel] to mute that particular channel or person.
+• Alternatively, type “/mute” followed by @[Name] or #[Channel] to mute a specific person or channel.
+For example, “/mute @JaneDoe” or “/mute #general”.

 8. /collapse